 If you’re looking for a more relaxed weekend, you can take a leisurely tour of the local wineries or book yourself a spa appointment.
 Afterward, take a walk around the charming downtown area of Lake Geneva and explore the historic architecture and shops.
 It’s probably one of my favorite, easiest getaways from the city.

-One of our most favorite getaways is Galena!
+One of our favorite getaways is Galena!
 It’s an easy drive – just a little over 3 hours from Chicago with lots to do and see.
-We have stayed at an AirBNB or the townhomes at Eagle Ridge Resort, which is then a short drive to downtown.
-Indoor pool, spa snd beautiful grounds.
+We have stayed at an Airbnb or the townhomes at Eagle Ridge Resort, which is then a short drive to downtown.
+Indoor pool, spa, and beautiful grounds.
 They also have townhomes to rent on the property, great for families!
 See my babymoon blog post about Eagle Ridge here.

-Grab a coffee and take the trolley (check their winter hours) on a scenic, historic tour of Galena where you’ll see many of the original early nineteenth century buildings.
-You can walk with goats, and then shop the small boutiques & cafes that line the main streets.
-I love Bread and Vine or Otto’s (it’s rumored to be haunted!) for breakfast, brunch, or lunch, Isabella Ltd for gifts and home decor, bloody mary’s at Fried Green Tomatoes and Poopsies for toys and gifts.
+Grab a coffee and take the trolley (check their winter hours) on a scenic, historic tour of Galena where you’ll see many of the original early nineteenth-century buildings.
+You can take a hike with goats with Hoof It Goat Treks, and then shop the small boutiques & cafes that line the main streets.
+I love Bread and Vine or Otto’s (it’s rumored to be haunted!) for breakfast, brunch, or lunch, Isabella Ltd for gifts and home decor, Bloody Mary’s at Fried Green Tomatoes, and Poopsies for toys and gifts.

 Many people think that New Buffalo is only a summer destination, but we actually love it during the winter because it’s empty!
-We love to go to David’s Deli for brunch, Italian dinner at Brewster’s and head to Sawyer for Sawyer’s Market which is next to Greenbush Brewing!
-For coffee, Whistle Stop is cute with great bagel sandwiches and stopping by the Swedish bakery on Red Arrow Highway is a must!
+We love to go to David’s Deli for brunch, have Italian dinner at Brewster’s, and head to Sawyer for Sawyer’s Market which is next to Greenbush Brewing!
+For coffee, Whistle Stop is cute with great bagel sandwiches, and stopping by the Swedish bakery on Red Arrow Highway is a must!
 We also like taking a hike at Galien River County Park.

-We usually get an Airbnb (here’s two of the homes we have rented, home 1 and home 2– both highly highly recommend for families and both are walkable to town.
+We usually get an Airbnb (here are two of the homes we have rented, home 1 and home 2– both highly recommended for families and both are walkable to town.
 We have also stayed at the Marina Grand Resort a few times and love it!
 It’s crazy expensive in the summer, but prices are much better in the winter.
-They have an indoor pool, very small game, room, suites come with kitchens and on site restaurant!
+They have an indoor pool, a very small game, room, suites that come with kitchens, and an on-site restaurant!
 It’s right on the water.
 It’s beautiful!